MAGHPMallawaarachchi/Flexibble/README.md

 # Flexibble - A Dribbble Clone

 Welcome to Flexibble, a full-stack project that aims to replicate the core features of Dribbble, the world's leading community for creatives.
-With Flexibble, you can explore, share, and showcase your creative work, connect with fellow artists, and potentially even find opportunities to collaborate or get hired.
-This project is built using Next.js, TypeScript, React, Grafbase, and Cloudinary, combining powerful technologies to deliver a seamless and engaging user experience.
-Please note that, as of now, Flexibble is an ongoing project and not all the functionalities of the final Dribbble clone are implemented yet.
+With Flexibble, you can explore, share, and showcase your creative work, connect with fellow artists, and potentially find opportunities to collaborate or get hired.
+This project is built using Next.js, TypeScript, Grafbase, and Cloudinary, combining powerful technologies to deliver a seamless and engaging user experience.
+Please note that, as of now, Flexibble is an ongoing project and not all the functionalities of the final Dribbble clone have been implemented yet.

 **Visit the live website**: [Flexibble Live](https://flexibble-gamma.vercel.app/)

 ## Features

-- **User Authentication:** Register, log in, and manage your account securely.
+- **User Authentication:** Register, log in and manage your account securely.
 - **Browse Projects:** Discover a wide range of creative work posted by other users.
 - **Upload Projects:** Share your own masterpieces with the world using Cloudinary integration.
 - **Profiles and Portfolios:** Create and personalize your developer profile and portfolio.